 - Refrigerate the dough until firmed up and chilled, at least 2 hours (don't skip this step).
 Once chilled, scoop the dough into 1 ½ tablespoon portions (I use a cookie scoop), then either freeze or bake immediately.

 - Place dough balls into a freezer safe container, layering Reynolds Cookie Baking Sheets between the layers of dough.
 Make sure your dough balls are chilled and fairly firm.
 Don't layer soft dough balls or they'll lose their shape and stick together.
 Seal tightly and freeze for up to two months.

 - Preheat oven to 350°F and line cookie sheets with Reynolds Cookie Baking Sheets.
 Place the dough balls 2 inches apart on prepared baking sheets.
-Lightly press down the top of each dough mound to flatten slightly.
 Bake refrigerated dough for about 10 minutes and frozen dough for about 13 minutes, until the edges are just beginning to turn golden brown and the centers still look a bit underdone (they will continue baking as they cool).
 Place the baking sheet on a rack to cool completely.

 When using mix-ins I like to press a few of whatever I'm using onto the top of each dough ball (before freezing and baking), just to make them more noticeable.